seandstewart/iambic/docs/usage/parsing.md

     ...
 Doubtful it stood;
     As two spent swimmers, that do cling together

+Or:

+    **MALCOLM**
+    Say to the king the knowledge of the broil
+    As thou didst leave it. /

+    **Sergeant**
+    / Doubtful it stood;
+    As two spent swimmers, that do cling together

-`As thou didst leave it. .../...
-Doubtful it stood;` scan as a single line of iambic pentameter.
-The `...` at the end of a line will signal to `iambic` that we are now entering a continuation of the same line.
-`iambic` will track the continuation until the next line fails to start or end with a `...`.
+`As thou didst leave it. / / Doubtful it stood;` scan as a single line of iambic pentameter.
+The `/` at the end of a line will signal to `iambic` that we are now entering a continuation of the same poetic line. `iambic` will track the continuation until the next line fails to start or end with a `/`.
+As a bonus, when `iambic` re-renders this text, it will auto-indent the lines with a non-breaking space, like so:

+    **MALCOLM**
+    Say to the king the knowledge of the broil
+    As thou didst leave it. /

+    **Sergeant**
+                            / Doubtful it stood;
+    As two spent swimmers, that do cling together

 `iambic` will also track the owner of every shared line and increment their own count of spoken lines.
 This will not, however, increment the total number of lines in a given play. `iambic` will not increment again until it detects it has exited the continuation.

 ### All Other Text
 Any non-tokenized text will be marked as a single line of dialogue and associated to the last character seen.